 The FCC should have analyzed and accounted for the impact of its decision on public safety.
-The FCC is opening the door for hundreds of millions of untraceable devices into a band that serves as the backbone of 911 and firstresponder communications across the United States.
+The FCC is opening the door for hundreds of millions of untraceable devices into a band that serves as the backbone of 911 and first-responder communications across the United States.
 Yet the FCC did not take even basic steps to carry out its fundamental responsibility to protect the safety of life and property.
-As APCO stressed, the FCC should have required real-world testing to determine the frequency and duration of interruptions to public safety communications resulting from the sharing framework and required adequate mechanisms not only to prevent harmful interference (but as through an AFC) but to promptly detect and eliminate harmful interference occurring to public safety during an emergency.32
+As APCO stressed, the FCC should have required real-world testing to determine the frequency and duration of interruptions to public safety communications resulting from the sharing framework and required adequate mechanisms not only to prevent harmful interference (as through Automated

+Frequency Coordination) but to promptly detect and eliminate harmful interference occurring to public safety during an emergency.32